Nanda89199/HAND_GESTURE_RECOGNITION/README.md

 Essential for numerical computations, such as angle calculations and array operations, required by OpenCV and MediaPipe.
 Its efficiency in handling arrays ensures fast processing of landmark coordinates.

+These technologies were chosen for their synergy, open-source availability, and proven reliability in real-time computer vision tasks.
+MediaPipe’s hand tracking model, combined with OpenCV’s video processing and Tkinter’s GUI, provides a complete solution that balances accuracy, performance, and ease of use.

 # Gesture Logic Explanation:

 # Thumbs Up: